DimaDevelopment/shadcn-rss/README.md

 ## The Problem

-The shadcn/ui ecosystem has grown significantly, with dozens of community registries offering components, blocks, and utilities
+The shadcn/ui ecosystem has grown significantly, with dozens of community registries offering components, blocks, and utilities.
+It has become quite difficult to keep track of everyone, find out about updates, and it is quite easy to miss something important.

 ## The Solution